Lake 26 is a beautiful location for sailing.

 After a session going nowhere in particular, leave time to chat with other members or simply contemplate the natural beauty of our lake where the herons fish, swifts feed and the swans and grebes duck and dive.
 The social side of cruising creates friendships, a culture of informal learning and a huge sense of wellbeing.

-There is safety cover Wednesday (daytime and evening), Thursday, Saturday and Sunday and there is often safety cover on bank holidays although members are free to sail at any time and a buddy system needs to be in place in the quieter months.
+We offer safety cover on Wednesdays during the season (daytime and evening), Thursday, Saturday and Sunday and there is often safety cover on Bank Holidays.
+From April to October, members are free to sail at any time and a buddy system needs to be in place in the quieter months.